roboflow/inference/docs/workflows/create_workflow_block.md

 }
 ```

-This definition will make Compiler and Execution Engine to:
+This definition will make the Compiler and Execution Engine:

 * select as a step prototype the block which declared manifest with type discriminator being
 `my_plugin/images_similarity@v1`

-* ship into step run method two parameters:
+* supply two parameters for the steps run method:

   * `input_1` of type `WorkflowImageData` which will be filled with image submitted as Workflow execution input

-  * `imput_2` of type `WorkflowImageData` which will be generated in the runtime, by other step called
+  * `imput_2` of type `WorkflowImageData` which will be generated at runtime, by another step called
   `image_transformation`